 Welcome to the world of indie publishing!
 Whether you’ve finished a book or you’re considering getting your ideas into the world, there are so many exciting opportunities.
-There are now many, many paths for getting your ideas into the hands of your readers.
+There are now many paths such as Amazon or the Blurb Bookstore for getting your ideas into the hands of your readers.
 Indie publishing differs from traditional publishing in that the gateway to getting your book out is much wider, but the costs are higher.
 So, how much does it cost to self-publish a book?
 There are 4 phases of the process where costs occur:

 - Book Development